 Consider checking with your parents or relatives to see if there might be an heirloom in the family.

 “One of my favorite, and usually free, options is when couples seek out resources from their family,” says Brandy Kerley, owner and wedding officiant at Tie the Knot California.
 “For example, they may ask their parents for rings that have been passed down through generations.”

 Kerley also points out that a necklace, stud earrings, or another piece of jewelry may have stones that you can take out and repurpose.
-Because the stone is typically the most valuable part of an engagement ring, you can save by resetting the stone into a new band.
+Since the stone is typically the most valuable part of an engagement ring, you may save by resetting the stone into a new band.

-There’s also nothing wrong with getting creative.
-If you’re the kind of couple that’s into tattoos, you could look into getting tattoo wedding rings or any other kinds of gestures of your love.
+Alternatively, yhere’s also nothing wrong with getting creative.
+If you’re the kind of couple that’s inclined towards tattoos, you could explore getting tattoo wedding rings or any other kinds of gestures of your love.
 What’s most important isn’t how, but who you choose to spend your life with, after all.